Skip to Content

 Step Nine

 You can use 1/2″ nails here, if you used plywood panels.
-If you already had a smooth drywall ceiling, then you should skip the nails and apply the lattice with adhesive.
-Painter’s tape should help you hold it in place while it dries.
+If you already had a smooth drywall ceiling, then use 1 1/2″ long brad nails at a slight angle to hold that trim tightly against the ceiling.

 For the 4 corners, I used 2 pieces of lattice butted up against each other.
 No need to calculate angles.
 I started by cutting the lattice piece about 4″ longer than I needed.
 Since, lattice is flexible I could hold up the lattice in the corner to mark the cut points.